SigmaAcehole/LiDAR_Semantic_Segmentation/README.md

 ```

 ## How to run it
 1. Install Open3D if you are not using virtual environment as mentioned above.
+Skip this step if you followed the steps for virtual environment.
 ```shell
 pip install open3d
 ```